oz-weiss/RandomGraphsCalculations/README.md

 ## Familiar algorithms that were used: BFS.

 ## Data representation:
-### connectivity of graph:
+### Connectivity of graph:
-     1 - connectivity
+     1 - Connectivity
-     0 - non-connectivity
+     0 - Non-connectivity
 ### Graph diameter:
      1 - Infinity
      -Any other number reflects the size of the diameter of the graph.
-### isolated vertex:
+### Isolated vertex:
-     1 - exists
+     1 - Exists
-     0 - does not exist
+     0 - Does not exist